Project grant application information

 The following criteria are considered:

 • Relevance to the theme of “Defending Democracy,” with an emphasis on promoting a healthy, inclusive democracy rather than on identifying threats and problems.
-(The Center's public public programming this past year has focused on the latter.)
+(The Center's public programming this past year has focused on the latter.)

 • Capacity of the individual or organization to complete the project successfully.